mikroware/Thesis2023/README.md

 - **Client application** - Unity project, including builds for both Windows and Quest 2.
 - **Manager application** - Browser application as a tool to control the configuration.

+*Note: this repository is a file dump from private repositories.*